Updated: Nov 5, 2019

 Creating a list and having one spot for your consumables, rather than keeping a surplus in multiple spots can help eliminate the confusion and urge to impulse buy.
 Alternatively, using "reusable consumables" curbs the urge to overbuy these items (and saves space and money).
 They make homes and the planet a prettier, less cluttered place to live.

 Buying reusable shopping bags won't save you money, just your soul!
 Kidding (a little)!
 I still forget sometimes, but am getting much better at remembering.

 Store folded grocery bags vertically inside one of the bags.
 Do you use reusable produce bags?
 These get tossed in with the other grocery bags.
 I keep our bags next to the cooler in the garage, ready for the next grocery day.

-What are your favorite green kitchen products and tips?
+What are your favorite green products that cut down on waste?

 #zerowaste #decluttering #kitchenorganization #greenhome #smallfootprintfamily #organizing #IfYouCare #reusableproducebags #LunchBots #BentoBox #LLBeanLunchBox #clothnapkinsBeesWrapGreenProducts #GreenKitchenConsumables #stainlesssteelstraws